wearohat/stego/README.md

-#  Stego — Image-Based Text Steganography Too
+#  Stego — Image-Based Text Steganography Tool

 Stego is a simple command-line steganography tool that lets you **hide** and **extract** secret text messages inside PNG images using the least significant bit (LSB) technique.